nasirhm/100-days-of-code/log.md

 **Thoughts:** What an amazing tool Ansible is Learning it from bottom to move towards the top.

 **Link to work:** [Basic Playbook] : https://gist.github.com/nasirhm/7a2e5fa6cff47c1ffa38af38e42d7cf3

+### Day 7: December 7, 2019 Saturday

+**Today's Progress**: More Ansible and BizFest

+**Thoughts:** It's amazing and too frustrating to work on Ansible with localmachine with sudo access

+**Link to work:** [Jenkins Playbook] : https://gist.github.com/nasirhm/52b9a25b2eddd6a832739fe31d70073f